-It is a results-focused approach to personal development that enables you to develop more successful problem-solving skills, communicate more effectively, build healthier relationships and significantly increase your self-confidence.
+It is a variant of equine-assisted experiential learning, a results-focused approach to personal development that enables you to develop more successful problem-solving skills, communicate more effectively, build healthier relationships and significantly increase your self-confidence.

 “This new discipline helps even and especially those who have never been anywhere near a horse to boost their self-confidence dramatically.
 No riding is involved, all activities take place with participants feet firmly on the ground.
 All activities are followed by a debriefing session led by an experienced equine-assisted coach (moi) and a horse expert.
 Reasons for participants’ choices and behaviour, and the horses’ reactions to said behaviour and choices are discussed and parallels are drawn with real life.
 I have worked as a medical doctor for many years.
 I have yet to come across a more effective discipline to help people become more assertive, confident and positive about their future.
 So it is with great enthusiasm that I invite you to join me at our house in the south of France, 90 minutes south-east of Bordeaux, where we host our Connect with Horses residential equine-assisted personal development workshops.”
 Dr Margaretha Montagu